pippinbarr/itisasifyouweredoingwork/process/README.md

   - ~~Select menu~~
   * ~~**BUT NOTE NO MULTI-SELECT WHICH I THINK IS FINE** Think through integrating icon selection and dragging~~
   * ~~Integrate new Win95esque CSS~~

+## One or two words (2017-06-20 12:27)

+The game is really getting there at this point.
+I've got two longer term tasks - documents and emails - implemented now and they look appropriately funny I think.
+Then beneath that we have the desktop with three options.
+And on top of it we have random work dialogs (that now have 'technical language' as their default) and inspirational images.
+I dropped the data entry one since it requires too much CSS, too much thinking for the user, and strays too far from the textual basis of the whole thing.

+I'm kind of wondering now whether the automatically typed text ought to be the inspirational stuff I have now or more technical language like the rest of it?
+There's something funny about all the inspirational stuff, but maybe it would look and feel more like "work" if you were just typing random tech shit?
+Or may it's still funnier to read the inspirational stuff while you type, so it kind of cheers you up.
+Both are viable.

+I'm realising as I type this that the horrible megatask of making a game of breakout appear is still needed to be done and that could be quite a task.
+Other than that the big thing remaining is just the question of promotions and feedback on actions beyond the audio stuff... not a huge deal, but still have to think of something to do for it.

 ## Longer-term tasks (2017-06-18 18:26)